tomekszafranski/ZX48K-AllInOne/README.md

 **Kempston joystick interface**

-Commonly used version of Kempston joystick interface.
-It can be disabled by jumper in case you connect other extension with joystick interface.
+Commonly used version of Kempston joystick interface with on/off jumper to disable it in case you connect other extension with joystick interface.
 Operation can be tested using IN 31 command.

 **80KB of RAM**